 Illinois is home to some of the most skilled and innovate speech-language pathology clinics and practitioners in the country, leading research efforts in communicative disorders while serving local families.

 The number of speech-language pathology licenses being issued in Illinois is steadily increasing, but it is still hardly enough to keep pace with the growing demand.
-According to a projection from the Illinois Department of Employment Security, in the ten years leading up to 2024, a 7.5% increase in the number of licensed SLPs would be required to meet the growing demand for early intervention, school and hospital-based services.
+Over the 10 years leading up to 2030 the number of SLP jobs is forecast to increase by 20%.
+Though it’s questionable if even that is enough to meet the growing demand for early intervention, school and hospital-based services.

 Licensing for SLPs is administered through the Illinois Board of Speech-Language Pathology and Audiology, a branch of the Illinois Department of Financial and Professional Regulation.